Components

 Component Groups

-You can address groups of component using intermediate levels.
+You can address groups of components using intermediate levels.
 For example:

 sg # All signal groups